PLANNING AND ZONING ORDINANCE

 (3) The use of and application of agricultural chemicals.

-(4) The raising and sale of livestock, which shall include, but not be limited to, dairy cows and the production of milk, beef animals, swine, sheep, goats, as well as domesticated strains of buffalo or bison, llamas, alpacas, emus, ostriches, yaks, elk (Cervus elephus canadensis), allow deer (Dama dama), red deer (Cervus elephus), and reindeer (Rangifer tarandus).
+(4) The raising and sale of livestock, which shall include, but not be limited to, dairy cows and the production of milk, beef animals, swine, sheep, goats, as well as domesticated strains of buffalo or bison, llamas, alpacas, emus, ostriches, yaks, elk (Cervus canadensis), fallow deer (Dama dama), red deer (Cervus elaphus), and reindeer (Rangifer tarandus).

 (5) The breeding, boarding, raising, training, riding instruction, and selling of equines.